Ergys Kaçe: Loan to Panathinaikos

-On 31 January 2018, he was loaned to rivals Panathinaikos for six months, with a purchase option at the end of the 2017-18 season.
+On 31 January 2018, he was loaned to rivals Panathinaikos for six months, with a purchase option at the end of the 2017–18 season.
 Eventually, due to player's effort, PAOK after Panathinaikos' improved financial bid for the Albanian international agreed to extent his loan until the summer of 2018-19 season.

-On 11 November 2018, Kace clipped the ball over Andreas Bouchalakis and then fired an audacious volley past José Sá, who got a hand to the ball but only succeeded in guiding the goal-bound effort in off the post, as the first 2018-19 season's derby ended in a 1–1 draw against Panathinaikos in the Karaiskakis Stadium.
+On 11 November 2018, Kace clipped the ball over Andreas Bouchalakis and then fired an audacious volley past José Sá, who got a hand to the ball but only succeeded in guiding the goal-bound effort in off the post, as the first 2018–19 season's derby ended in a 1–1 draw against Panathinaikos in the Karaiskakis Stadium.
 It was his first goal with the club in all competitions.

 Loan to AEL

-On 31 August 2019, the last day of the 2019 summer transfer window, Kace joined Superleague Greece side AEL on loan for the season.
+On 31 August 2019, the last day of the 2019 summer transfer window, Kace joined Super League Greece side AEL on loan for the season.